benjaminion/upgrading-ethereum-book/src/book.md

     )
 ```

 Create a newly initialised validator object from a deposit.
-This was [factored out](https://github.com/ethereum/consensus-specs/commit/1623086088e6f0496566ab7d50d16a8c78cdebf0) of `process_deposit()` for better code reuse between the Phase&nbsp;0 spec and the sharding spec.
+This was [factored out](https://github.com/ethereum/consensus-specs/commit/1623086088e6f0496566ab7d50d16a8c78cdebf0) of `process_deposit()` for better code reuse between the Phase&nbsp;0 spec and the (now deprecated) sharding spec.

 The `state` parameter in the input argument list is an oversight: it is not used or required.